fusiwei339/agent_self/README.md

     ```

-5. See results of all experiments
+5. See results of all experiments;
     ```bash
     python3 main.py
     ```